Spain Top Green Buildings | By Architects & Authors 2026

 wooden building

-Community Centers and Sustainable Architecture in Barcelona
+Community Centres and Sustainable Architecture in Barcelona

 Barcelona is home to several community centers that prioritize sustainable design.
 These centers serve as examples of how sustainable practices can be integrated into various types of buildings.
 Let’s take a closer look at two noteworthy community centers in the city.